codsen/codsen/packages/is-html-attribute-closing/README.md

   isAttrClosing(
     str, // reference string
-    21, // known opening (or in absence of a quote, a start of a value) 28 // we ask, is this a closing on the attribute?
+    21, // known opening (or in absence of a quote, a start of a value) 28, // we ask, is this a closing on the attribute?
   ),
-  true // the answer
+  true, // the answer
 );
 ```